SIUE-ITS/OVMP/README.md

     INSTALLED_APPS += [
         'local_settings',
     ]

+# Include settings for your authentication if you don't want to use Django auth.
+# include('/etc/ovmp/saml2_settings/settings.py')
 ```

 Note: below example file is including an authentication url commented out as saml2.
+Where `saml2_settings` is located in `/etc/ovmp`.

 `/etc/ovmp/local_settings/urls.py`